InakiPoch/zombie-waves/README.md

 Simple game consisting of infinite waves of zombies.

-Main character has 3 weapons
+Main character has 3 weapons.

 * Pistol
 * SMG
 * Shotgun

 Each wave the amount of enemies slained required increases.
-Enemies can drop ammo
+Enemies can drop ammo.

 ## Building Steps
 * Clone repository